mriamnobody/telegram-downloader/README.md

 - **Sanitizing Filenames**: The script sanitizes filenames to ensure they are valid on your file system.
 - **Concurrent Downloads**: The script uses asyncio and semaphores to download multiple files concurrently.
 - **Skip Existing Files**: If a file with the same name and size already exists locally, the script will skip downloading it again.
+- **Configuration Handling**: The script ensures the configuration file is saved in all scenarios except when an `errors.ApiIdInvalidError` is raised.
+- **Input Validation**: The script handles invalid inputs for channel selection and file ID selections by re-prompting the user.

 ## Credits